Veldrin055/jira-plugin/README.md

 # Top Reporters Atlassian Connect App using Express

+Simple example on how to create a Jira add-on using Atlassian Connect.

-Here is my remote interview code for displaying top reporters.
-Start it with `npm start` and some appropriate credentials and it should display a new addon in your JSD project view.
+Start it with `npm start` and some appropriate credentials and it should display a new addon in your Jira project view.

 ## Improvements to make
 This is a really simple addon that will only work for trivial projects containing a small amount of issues and customers.
 For anything at scale, a more robust solution would be required.